-Impossible Foods founder and CEO Patrick Brown said just yesterday that the meat industry is in the midst of a showdown.
-More and more consumers are looking for healthier food options, and news on breeding methods. intensive are increasingly chilling.
+Patrick Brown, founder and CEO of Impossible Foods, said just yesterday that the meat industry is in the midst of a reckoning.
+More and more consumers are looking for healthier food options, and news about farming methods intensive are increasingly terrifying.

 The meat industry, paradoxically, tends to standardize men and animals with a curious law of retaliation.